-Paul Medlow – R&D Laboratory Team Leader, Almac Diagnostics
+Paul Medlow – R&D Laboratory Team Leader, Almac Diagnostic Services

 Give a brief outline of your career to date.

-I didn’t really have a favourite subject but rather a moderate interest across the board.
+I didn’t really have a favorite subject but rather a moderate interest across the board.
 If truth be told, I wasn’t the most studious while at College but I particularly enjoyed PE.

 Did you go on to further/higher education, if so what did you study and where?